-A recap of the amounts originally reported, amounts as restated and the net change for the 2007 and 2008 financial statements is shown below.
-The numbers in () after the balance sheet and statement of operations category in each year correspond to the adjustments that are itemized below following the recaps.
+A recap of the amounts originally reported, amounts as restated and the net change for the 2007, 2008 and 2009 financial statements is shown below.
+The numbers in () after the balance sheet and statement of operations category in 2007 and 2008 correspond to the adjustments that are itemized below following the recaps.